-During the year ended March 31, 2011, our Board of Directors held 5 meetings.
-All of our directors who served in the year ended March 31, 2011, attended all of the meetings of the Board of Directors and all meetings of the committees of the Board held and on which the director served, except for one director who missed one Board of Directors meeting.
+During the year ended March 31, 2012, our Board of Directors held 6 meetings.
+All of our directors who served in the year ended March 31, 2012, attended more than 80% of the meetings of the Board of Directors and all meetings of the committees of the Board held and on which the director served.
 The Board of Directors is scheduled to meet in executive session, without management, at every Board meeting that the directors attend in person.
 Mr. Smith acts as lead independent director to chair these executive sessions and as primary spokesperson in communicating matters arising out of these sessions to our management.

 Directors are encouraged to attend our annual meeting.
+Four of our directors attended our 2011 Annual Meeting.
+Because we do not schedule a Board of Directors meeting to coincide with our Annual Meeting, attendance at our Annual Meeting by our directors is encouraged but not required.
 The Board of Directors has three standing committees.
 These committees have the responsibilities and authority described later in this section.